 Top-requested sites to log in to services provided by the state

-We continue to face a challenging environment for both the state budget and how to controlling health care costs.
+We continue to face a challenging environment for both the state budget and control ling health care costs.
 Unknown Affordable Care Act changes, anticipated personal income tax decreases, and sluggish sales tax revenue may affect state and municipal revenues.
 At the same time, rising health care costs are crowding out other critical needs, including public safety and local aid.
 The state’s health care increase benchmark under Chapter 224 is 3.6% annually, and this has been hard to achieve with rising costs.
 Yes, an aging population and mandates are contributing to rising costs, but the two main drivers are: